 Configure process and template settings

-After you create a process and configure a template, you can adjust the process and template settings.
+After you create a process and configure all templates, you can adjust the process settings and each template’s settings.

 Click the gear icons to open the settings dialogs.